-Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

 14. The "90-day" letter gives the taxpayer the opportunity to pay the proposed tax adjustment or file a petition in the U.S. District Court to hear the case.